-First, cut up two large chickens into serving pieces.
-Cover them with water and bring to a boil.
+First, cover the chicken with water and bring to a boil.
 Simmer for an hour, drain and dry.
 Reserve two cups of the chicken stock.
-Heat three tablespoons of Organic Extra Virgin Olive Oil in a frying pan.
+Heat Organic Extra Virgin Olive Oil in a frying pan.
 Brown the chicken in the oil and put the pieces in a large casserole or dutch oven.

-Next, prepare and combine the ingredients for the sauce.
-Start with 14 dried chiles: (6 ancho, 4 pasilla, 4 mulato — or all ancho, if the others aren’t available.)
-Remove the stems and seeds from the chiles, tear them into pieces and put them in a large bowl.
-Boil enough water to cover the chiles.
-Pour the hot water over them and soak them for about an hour.
+While the chicken simmers, prepare and combine the ingredients for the sauce, starting with the dried chilies.
+Remove the stems and seeds, tear chilies into pieces and put them in a large bowl.
+Boil enough water to cover them.
+Pour the hot water over and soak them for about an hour.

-While they’re soaking, chop two medium onions and four cloves of garlic.
-Peel, seed and chop a pound of tomatoes.
-Blanch and peel a cup of Organic Natural Almonds.
-Combine the onions, garlic, tomatoes and almonds with half a cup of Equal Exchange Organic Flame Raisins (available in bulk at many natural food stores), half a teaspoon each of ground cloves, ground cinnamon and ground coriander seeds, half a teaspoon of anise, and two tablespoons of sesame seeds.
-Add two or three sprigs of fresh coriander and a torn-up corn tortilla.
+As the chilies soak, chop the onions and garlic.
+Peel, seed and chop the tomatoes.
+Blanch and peel the almonds.
+Combine the onions, garlic, tomatoes and almonds with half a cup of Equal Exchange Organic Flame Raisins (available in bulk at many natural food stores) and with the cloves, cinnamon, coriander seeds, anise, and two tablespoons of the sesame seeds.
+Add the fresh coriander and the torn-up corn tortilla.
 Use an electric blender to grind all the ingredients into a coarse purée.

 Now, cook the purée.
 Heat the oil again in the frying pan.
 Saute the purée in the hot oil for five minutes, stirring constantly.
-Add the two cups of chicken stock you reserved when you cooked the chicken, and one-and-a-half ounces of Organic Extreme Dark Chocolate (88% cacao).
+Add the chicken stock you reserved when you cooked the chicken, along with the Organic Extreme Dark Chocolate (88% cacao).
 Stir the mixture until the chocolate has melted.
 The purée should now be thicker than heavy cream.

 Finally, pour the sauce over the chicken in the dutch oven and cook, covered, over the lowest possible heat, for 30 minutes.
-Sprinkle it with two more tablespoons of sesame seeds and serve with tortillas and rice and beans.
+Sprinkle it with the remaining two tablespoons of sesame seeds and serve with tortillas and rice and beans.